China's ex-leader Jiang Zemin, an influential reformer, has died at 96

 Yet despite his ties to policies known as "reform and opening" in the 1980s, Jiang was no political liberal himself.
 When student protests roared through the country in 1989, he sacked a well-known newspaper editor and supported the execution of three student demonstrators.
 A decade later, he ordered the mass arrests of adherents of Falun Gong, a spiritual sect.

-His political longevity mean he presided over China during other pivotal historical moments whose implications are still felt today.
+His political longevity meant he presided over China during other pivotal historical moments whose implications are still felt today.

 In 1997, Jiang oversaw the return of Hong Kong from British to Chinese control.
 Standing on the same stage as the then-Prince Charles of Britain, Jiang assured nervous residents that "Hong Kong residents shall enjoy various rights and freedoms according to law," under Chinese rule — an assurance critics say was eviscerated in 2020, when Beijing imposed a controversial national security law on the territory.